Easy Shortcakes Recipe – for Strawberry Shortcake

 Scoop out big spoonfuls, making mounds on a baking pan.
 It’s not fancy at all, just plop it on there.
 Your shortcakes are ready to bake!

 Hopefully you have your berries all ready.
-While the shortcakes bake, whip the cream and find some pretty dishes.
+While the shortcakes bake, whip the heavy cream until it forms soft peaks, and find some pretty dishes.

 Take the shortcakes out of the oven and slice them horizontally, arranging each half in a shallow dish or plate.
 If you’d rather make layers like the photos, that’s fine, too.